sencha/ext-react/packages/ext-react-material-ui/guides/ExtReact_for_Material-UI_README.md

 Welcome to ExtReact for Material-UI, a collection of data-centric, React components that are the perfect compliment to [Material-UI.com](https://material-ui.com/)

+### Currently ExtReact for Material-UI is delivered to customers through the general ExtReact product.

 <img src="examples.png" xheight="400" xwidth="800" >

 Click here to [Get Started with ExtReact for Material-UI](ExtReact_for_Material-UI_GETTING_STARTED.md)